BEST CYCLING BIB SHORTS FOR LONG RIDES

 Castelli updated their Premio bib shorts in 2021 and renamed them the Premio Black Bibshort.
 Despite the name, they come in both black and navy or Savile blue.

 As best I can tell, the Premio Black is very similar to the original Premio it replaces.
 They both use the same shorts fabric and chamois and the cut is the same – slim, longer inseams, a low waist but higher sides.
 The strap material, length, width, and stretchiness are also unchanged.

 The new Premio Black has grippers with a rubberized elastic weave that eliminates the need for the silicone ribs employed by the earlier model.
 It has a somewhat taller back panel that doesn’t integrate the straps as before.
 Whereas the original Premio had fire-engine red straps, the Premio black now matches the colors of the straps with the shorts, be it black or blue.

 With little, if any significant change (the original grippers and back panel were already quite effective), what follows is the review I wrote about the original Premio.

 The Castelli Premio has three unique leg fit characteristics that I found worked well on longer rides.

 First, the inseam or leg length is particularly long, an inch or two longer than most, and falls within an inch or so of your knee when you are out pedaling on the bike.
-As I’ll explain just below, that has a positive effect on muscle compression and also gives your upper legs a more even response to the riding temperature.
+As I’ll explain just below, that positively affects muscle compression and gives your upper legs a more even response to the riding temperature.